parm-ameotech/flask-python-docker/README.md

 # python-flask-docker
-Basic Python Flask app in Docker which prints the hostname and IP of the container
+Basic Python Flask rest and web app in Docker

 ### Build application
 Build the Docker image manually by cloning the Git repo.